ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ## Workflow {#design-workflow}

 The workflow of the base ALTO protocol consists of one round of communication:
-An ALTO Client sends a request to an ALTO Server, and the ALTO Server returns a response, as shown in [](#WF).
-Each response contains only one type of ALTO resources, e.g., Network Map, Cost Map, or Property Map.
+An ALTO client sends a request to an ALTO server, and the ALTO server returns a response, as shown in [](#WF).
+Each response contains only one type of ALTO resources, e.g., network maps, cost maps, or property maps.

 ```
 +-------------+                          +-------------+